 - Clean Desk = Clean Mind

-- Sleep Hack
+- Sleep Hack / Optimize

 It’s important to look back on your day and reflect on what went well and what you have achieved.
-If I have a rough day, I write down 1 to 3 things I could have done to make the day better so I that I’m ready for “next time.”
+If I have a rough day, I write down 1 to 3 things I could have done to make the day better so that I’m ready for “next time.”

-These days, I try to bookend my my day in a much more positive way.
+These days, I try to bookend my day in a much more positive way.
 At night, I take stock of my day and how it went.
 First, I’ve stopped writing impossible to-do lists, and I limit myself to 3 prioritized tasks per day, which I set during my nightly routine so that I wake up the next day knowing what needs to be completed.

 We’re generally our own worst critic.
 Take a few minutes to appreciate the things you did well, and stop beating yourself up about what you could have done better.

-A recent study by Nancy Digdon shows how grateful thoughts can help your sleep due to the fact that having more positive thoughts than negative thoughts make it easier to drift off to sleep.
+A recent study by Nancy Digdon shows how grateful thoughts can help your sleep due to the fact that having more positive thoughts than negative thoughts makes it easier to drift off to sleep.
 By taking a few minutes and writing down what you’re grateful for, you are focusing on the positive.

 I write down 3 things I’m grateful for that happened that day.
 Again, it doesn’t have to be deep thoughts or something out-of-this-world.
 It’s not for anyone to read but yourself.

 There is something about having a clear work area that gives our mind the focus needed to be more productive.
 This doesn’t mean the rest of my apartment is tidy (our secret), but I make sure the space I need to work in is.

 The above image was my desk when I woke up this morning.
-It’s so much easier to be productive and get your work done if you create the environment that allows you the head space for it.
+It’s so much easier to be productive and get your work done if you create an environment that allows you the head space for it.

 I’m currently finishing up development on a product for optimizing your day and being intentional with everything we do so that it makes reaching your goals simple.

-Most of the sleep hacks I have learned I got from from The Bulletproof Diet and other biohacking resources.
+Most of the sleep hacks I have learned I got from The Bulletproof Diet and other biohacking resources.
 Some quick and free things you can do today for better sleep:

-4. Stop drinking coffee after 3 pm (I’m not always good at this.)
+5. Stop drinking coffee after 3 pm

 6. Don’t workout within 2 hours of when you plan to sleep